 Sensitivity analysis

-Although we excluded subjects treated with antihypertensive medication before the study period, considering the effect of hypertension treatment initiated during follow-up, we performed a sensitivity analysis.
-In a sensitivity analysis, subjects who initiated antihypertensive medication during follow-up were censored.
+Although we excluded subjects treated with antihypertensive medication before the study period, considering the effect of hypertension treatment initiated during follow-up, we performed a sensitivity analysis whereby subjects who initiated antihypertensive medication during follow-up were censored.

 Results

 A total of 2,958,544 subjects (mean age 31.3±4.8 years, 64.5% of men) were finally included in this analysis (Figure 1).
 Baseline characteristics of the total study population are described in Supplementary Table 3.
-Among total study population, 46.8% (n=1,384,262) were classified as normal BP group, 11.5% (n=341,321) had elevated BP, 17.4% (n=516,009) had stage 1 IDH, 4.2% (n=124,947) had stage 1 ISH, 13.5% (n=399,032) had stage 1 SDH, 1.9% (n=56,738) had stage 2 IDH, 1.3% (n=39,033) had stage 2 ISH, and 3.2% (n=97,202) had stage 2 SDH.
+Among total study population, 46.8% (n=1,384,262) were classified as the normal BP group, 11.5% (n=341,321) had elevated BP, 17.4% (n=516,009) had stage 1 IDH, 4.2% (n=124,947) had stage 1 ISH, 13.5% (n=399,032) had stage 1 SDH, 1.9% (n=56,738) had stage 2 IDH, 1.3% (n=39,033) had stage 2 ISH, and 3.2% (n=97,202) had stage 2 SDH.
 Baseline characteristics of each group are presented in Table 1.

-Subjects with a more advanced stage of hypertension were tended to be older, more likely to be men, showed a higher prevalence of comorbidities such as diabetes mellitus, dyslipidemia, and prior myocardial infarction.
+Subjects with a more advanced stage of hypertension tended to be older, more likely to be men, showed a higher prevalence of comorbidities such as diabetes mellitus, dyslipidemia, and prior myocardial infarction.
 Subjects with a more advanced stage of hypertension also had higher mean BMI, fasting glucose, and TC and showed a higher prevalence of current smokers and heavy drinkers.

 Primary analysis: association between BP groups and AF risk

 During a median follow-up of 8.3 years (interquartile ranges 8.1-8.5), 7,347 (0.25% of the total study population, incidence rate of 0.3 per 1,000 person-years) had new-onset AF.
 Comparison of baseline characteristics according to incident AF and the results of univariable Cox regression analysis are presented in Supplementary Table 3.
 AF incidence rates per 1,000 person-years were 0.23 for normal BP, 0.29 for elevated BP, 0.33 for stage 1 IDH, 0.32 for stage 1 ISH, 0.39 for stage 1 SDH, 0.42 for stage 2 IDH, 0.46 for stage 2 ISH, and 0.58 for stage 2 SDH (Table 2 and Figure 2).
-Figure 3 shows the cumulative incidence curve.
+Figure 3 shows the cumulative incidence curves.

 In unadjusted Cox analysis (model 1), subjects with stage 1 IDH, stage 1 ISH, and stage 1 SDH were associated with a higher risk for incident AF compared to the normal BP group (Table 2).
-Although the associations were attenuated in multivariable Cox analysis (model 3), stage 1 IDH and stage 1 SDH were significantly associated with each 16% and 25% higher risk of incident AF than normal BP (Table 2 and Figure 2).
+Although the associations were attenuated in multivariable Cox analysis (model 3), stage 1 IDH and stage 1 SDH were respectively associated with 16% and 25% higher risk of incident AF than the normal BP group (Table 2 and Figure 2).
 Stage 1 ISH did not show a significant association with the risk of AF after multivariable adjustment.
-Stage 2 IDH, ISH, and SDH were significantly associated with a higher risk of AF compared to normal BP in unadjusted (model 1) and multivariable (model 3) Cox analyses (Table 2 and Figure 2).
+Stage 2 IDH, ISH, and SDH were all significantly associated with a higher risk of AF compared to normal BP in the unadjusted (model 1) and multivariable (model 3) Cox analyses (Table 2 and Figure 2).
 After multivariable adjustment, all stage 2 groups were significantly associated with a higher risk of incident AF by 24%, 37%, and 61%, respectively, than normal BP.

 As continuous variables, SBP 140 mmHg or higher and DBP 70 mmHg or higher showed statistically significant association with a higher risk of AF in cubic-spline curves of adjusted HR (95% CI) (Figure 4).
-This finding was consistent with the main results that stage 1 IDH, stage 1 SDH, and all stage 2 groups were associated with a higher risk of AF.
+This finding was consistent with the main results that stage 1 IDH, stage 1 SDH, and all stage 2 groups were associated with higher risks of AF.

 Subgroup analyses